RibirX/Ribir/docs/essentials/widget_language.md

 };
 ```

-Now, we center `Input` horizontally and center the `Text` both horizontally and vertically by using the `h_align` and `v_algin`.
+Now, we center `Input` horizontally and center the `Text` both horizontally and vertically by using `h_align` and `v_algin` properties.

-But wait, where are the `h_align` and `v_align` come from?
-Both `Input` and `Text` did not have these fields.
-That is because Ribir provides dozens of built-in widgets.
-The fields and methods of the built-in widgets can directly use like itself fields of any widgets which declare in the `widget!`, like `padding` `margin` `background` and so on.
-[See the full list of built-in fields][builtin] to know what you can use.
+But wait, where do `h_align` and `v_align` come from?
+Both `Input` and `Text` did not declare these fields.
+That is because `Input` and `Text` are widgets provided by Ribir.
+There are dozens more of these built-in widgets.
+The fields and methods of the built-in widgets can directly be used like fields declared manually using the `widget!` macro.
+See the [full list of built-in fields][builtin] to for an overview what is available.

 > **Tips**
 >
 >Ribir provides some built-in fields to extend the struct literal syntax.
 But remember **widget fields and built-in fields do not belong to the same widget**.
-In essence, they work together in a composed way, which means if the user use a built-in field in a widget, the built-in widget composes the widget into a new widget.
+In essence, they work together in a composed way, which means if the user uses a built-in field in a widget, the built-in widget composes the widget into a new widget.
 In this way, any widget gets many abilities from built-in widgets and pays the memory overhead only if the user use it.

 ## Use states to declare more stateful objects.

-This app immediately change the greet text after user entered every char, even if the name is not entered completely.
-In this section, we'll add a button to let the user manually submit the name after entering finished and count how many people we have already greeted.
+This app immediately updates the greet text after the user enters a char, even if the name is not entered completely yet.
+In this section, we'll add a button to let the user explicitely submit the name after completing it and also count how many people we have already greeted.

 ```rust
 let hi = widget! {